Having a kidney biopsy: your questions answered

 Why do I need a biopsy?

-If your kidneys are not working properly, we need to find out why this has happened.
-Sometimes the only way to find out is to take a small specimen of tissue from one kidney and examine it under a microscope in a laboratory.
+If your kidneys are not working properly, we need to find out why.
+Sometimes the only way to do this, is to take a biopsy from one kidney and examine it in the laboratory.
 This will help us make the correct diagnosis.

 Where will I have my biopsy?

-Usually we do biopsies in our clean procedure room next to Marlowe Ward at Kent and Canterbury Hospital.
-Occasionally your biopsy may need to be done in the X-ray Department.
+Most biopsies are done in the clean procedure room next to Marlowe Ward at Kent and Canterbury Hospital.
+Occasionally, biopsies are taken in the X-ray Department.
+All the necessary details will be on your appointment letter.

 Will I have to stay in hospital?

-For reasons of safety, some people will need to stay in hospital for one night after their biopsy.
+However, for safety reasons, some people will need to stay in hospital for 1 night after their biopsy.
 This includes those with low kidney function (eGFR <20 ml / min) and in certain other situations.
-You will be told by your usual doctor in advance if you need to stay overnight.
+Your usual doctor will tell you in advance if you need to stay overnight.

 What are the risks of a kidney biopsy?

-Occasionally, and only in the event of very heavy bleeding in to the urine, we may need to place a urinary catheter (a small tube in to the bladder through the urethra) to allow bladder irrigation and prevent large blood clots from forming in the urine.
+If you have very heavy bleeding into the urine, we may need to place a urinary catheter.
+A urinary catheter is a small tube placed into the bladder through the urethra.
+This allows bladder irrigation and prevents large blood clots from forming in the urine.

-Our local data (from over 1000 biopsies carried out by the Trust over a five year period) tells us that the risks of other serious complications are:
+East Kent Hospitals have local data, taken from over 1000 biopsies carried out by the Trust over 5 years.
+The data tells us that the risks of other serious complications are as follows.

-Data published in the medical literature tells us that death is a very rare but recognized complication of a kidney biopsy, but we did not find any deaths attributed to the procedure in our local data.
+Data published in the medical literature tells us that death is a very rare but recognized complication of a kidney biopsy.
+However, East Kent Hospitals did not find any deaths attributed to the procedure in our data.

 Do I need to bring anything with me?